Sunefei/G-Tuning/README.md

 ## Status
 Now we have updated our model on GCC version, namely the Table 2 in our paper.

-**More code and appendix** will be uploaded within this month.
-Our full paper will be released on arXiv soon. :)

 ## Contact
 If you have any question about the code or the paper, feel free to contact me through [email](mailto:yifeisun@zju.edu.cn).